topStrip1

 Why Is Depression More Common In Women?

 Before puberty, depression occurs at the same rate in girls and in boys.
-But with the onset of puberty, as the hormone and body change, the girl’s risk of developing depression increases almost twice that in boys.
+But with the onset of puberty, as the hormones and body change, a girl’s risk of developing depression increases almost twice that of boys.
+The hormonal changes women undergo throughout their lives may be the leading cause of depression symptoms in women.
+These changes can be seen more dramatically during menstruation, pregnancy, and menopause and childbirth.

 • A drastic change in appetite